 The default name for a bean depends upon the kind of the bean.
-The rules for determining the default name for a bean are defined in Section 3.1.5, "Default bean name for a managed bean", Section 3.2.5, "Default bean name for a session bean", Section 3.3.4, "Default bean name for a producer method" and Section 3.4.3, "Default bean name for a producer field".
+The rules for determining the default name for a bean are defined in Default bean name for a managed bean, Default bean name for a producer method and Default bean name for a producer field.